top of page

 LINK

-• Execute investment programs and projects for development within the framework of the Political Constitution of the State, the National Development Plan, the Sectoral, Departmental, Municipal or Local pillars, to contribute to the Living Well of the population.
+• Implement investment programs and projects for development within the framework of the Political Constitution of the State, the National Development Plan, and sectoral, departmental, municipal, or local pillars, in order to contribute to the well-being of the population.

 LINK